chandermani/chandermani.github.io/_drafts/migrating-to-component-api-angularjs-by-example.md

 Since the $scope injection is gone, the controller needs to be fixed.

 ### Getting rid of scope
 In the component world the controller defines the state that the component view binds to.
 The controller itself is the viewmodel.
-Therefore we are going to get rid of scope and replace it with reference to the controller.
+Therefore we need to get rid of the scope by attaching the properties + functions that were previously defined on scope to the controller instance.

 Inside the construction function take hold of the controller instance (into `ctrl`):